NORWAY FAMILY ADVENTURE HOLIDAY

-- Flights: Return flights from UK regional airports to Evenes (EVE)
+- Flights: International return flights from UK regional airports to Evenes (EVE)

 - Transport: Car hire from airport pick-up to airport drop-off

-- Accommodation: 7 nights in characterful cabins & hotels
+- Accommodation: 7 nights in characterful cabins, rorbus & hotels

 - Meals: Breakfasts where stated

-- Discover the seals, seabirds and whales of Vesterålen
+- Discover seals, seabirds and whales in Vesterålen

-- Explore Trollfjorden on a boat trip or by kayak
+- Explore Trollfjorden by boat or by kayak

-- Learn about the original indigenous people of Norway, the Sami
+- Learn about the Sami, the original indigenous people of Norway

 - Visit the islet village of Henningsvær with its galleries, cafes and workshops